coding-in-the-wild/just-login-core/README.md

 - `contactAddress` is string of the user's contact info, (usually an email address).
 - `cb` is a function with the following arguments:
 	- `err` is an Error object or null.
-	- `authReqInfo` is an object with the authentication request information.
+	- `authReqInfo` is an object with the authentication request information (or null if an error occurred).
 The object is identical to the object emitted in the event, with the following properties:
 		- `contactAddress` is a string with the contact address.
 		- `token` is a string of the token.

-- Emits `core.on('authentication initiated', function (authReqInfo) { ... })`
+Emits `core.on('authentication initiated', function (authReqInfo) { ... })`

 ```js
 core.beginAuthentication('session id', 'fake@example.com', function (err, authReqInfo) {